Vencord/Vencloud/README.md

 The native instructions are only provided for advanced users and we can't provide support if you get stuck!
 When in doubt, please use the docker setup.

-Alongisde the Vencloud setup, you will also have to setup Redis.
+Alongside the Vencloud setup, you will also have to setup Redis.
 This will not be covered here, please refer to the Redis documentation.

 1. Install the [Go programming language](https://go.dev/dl/)
 2. Build the code: `go build -o backend`